Lennartstachowiak/future-proof/README.md

 - **Backend**: Python, FastAPI, SQLAlchemy, PostgreSQL
 - **Frontend**: Next.js, React, TypeScript, Tailwind CSS, Recharts
 - **Deployment**: Docker and Docker Compose

-## Contributing

-Contributions to improve Future-Proof are welcome.
-Please follow the guidelines in the respective backend and frontend documentation for development setup and contribution process.